Jim Chanos: Chinese economy and stocks

 Chanos has held a critical view of the Chinese economy since 2009-10, around the time when he began issuing dire predictions about China's real estate market.
-In September 2009 on CNBC Chanos said the Chinese miracle economy was "getting harder and harder to believe", predicting the country would head the way of the "old Soviet Union".
+In September 2009 on CNBC, Chanos said the Chinese miracle economy was "getting harder and harder to believe", predicting the country would head the way of the "old Soviet Union".

 By 2015, bearish positions on Chinese stocks made up about one-fifth of the holdings in Kynikos's global funds.
 The firm made gains when Chinese stocks tumbled during the 2015–2016 Chinese stock market turbulence.

 Later on in the 2010s, Chanos reduced his firm's bets against the Chinese stock market.
 During a Schechter Wealth forum event in December 2017 he noted, "in the past few years...we've reduced our China short and our global fund to the lowest its been".

 In September 2023, Chanos explained his firm no longer heavily shorts the Chinese market, a shift from his approach 10-12 years ago because China's stock market has "basically been flat for over 12 years", diminishing its appeal for shorting.
-During an interview with Bloomberg Television in September 2023, he clarified that his position was not that the Chinese economy would be in "smoking ruins" but would instead have to "downshift its growth" from an investment driven model to a consumption or service driven model with severe "speed bumps" to occur.
+During an interview with Bloomberg Television in September 2023, he clarified that his position was not that the Chinese economy would be in "smoking ruins".
+Still, he would have to "downshift its growth" from an investment-driven model to a consumption- or service-driven model, with severe "speed bumps" along the way.

 Caterpillar

 At the CNBC Institutional Investor Delivering Alpha Conference in 2013, Chanos revealed his firm was short on Caterpillar Inc. Chanos explained that Caterpillar had enjoyed a "once in a generation, if not once in a lifetime" boom in infrastructure investment because of China's buildout, which was coming to an end.
-In 2016, Chanos maintained on CNBC his firm was still betting against Caterpillar.
+In 2016, Chanos maintained on CNBC that his firm was still betting against Caterpillar.
 Chanos stated the "collapse has not happened" because the Chinese debt and real estate bubble had not yet popped.

 Tesla Inc.

-Chanos has been bearish on Tesla Inc since 2013, but announced a short position in 2016.
-In-between 2015 and 2021, Tesla stock increased by over 2,200%.
-In 2020, Chanos's fund suffered massive losses due to his short position against Tesla: "Kynikos ended 2020 with about $405 million in [assets under management], down from around $932 million the prior year, according to annual ADV filings with the Securities and Exchange Commission."
-In a 2020 interview, Chanos claimed to be still short Tesla, but admitted the staggering losses have "been painful, clearly".
-In a 2023, he claimed to still be short Tesla, describing the same headwinds from his previous years of shorting: shrinking margins and increased competition.
+Chanos has been bearish on Tesla Inc since 2013 but announced a short position in 2016.
+Between 2015 and 2021, Tesla stock increased by over 2,200%.
+In 2020, Chanos's fund suffered massive losses due to his short position against Tesla: "Kynikos ended 2020 with about $405 million in [assets under management], down from around $932 million the prior year according to annual ADV filings with the Securities and Exchange Commission."
+In a 2020 interview, Chanos claimed to be still short Tesla but admitted the staggering losses have "been painful, clearly".
+In 2023, he said his firm remained short Tesla, describing the same headwinds from his previous years of shorting: shrinking margins and increased competition.